naproche/naproche/lib/README.md

   4. A 20-file long formalization of set theory up to Silvers Theorem in `SetTheory/`

-Furthermore it includes a `prelude.ftl.tex` which implements the built-in axioms of Isabelle Naproche 2021 and a file `MorseKelley.ftl.tex` which extends these to include more useful notions.
+Furthermore it includes a `prelude.ftl.tex` which implements the built-in axioms of Isabelle Naproche 2021 and a file `nbg.ftl.tex` which extends these to include more useful notions.

 Currently, not all of these files have been ported to the new code.